jgori-ouistiti/CoopIHC/docs/guide/user_modeling.rst

 These fit bounds will be used to create `n_simulations` artificial agents with random parameters within them.
 Each of the artificial agents will execute the task to create simulated data which in turn can be used to infer the best-fit parameter values using an evaluation method, in this case maximum log-likelihood.

-The result of calling `test_parameter_recovery` is a boolean whether all parameter correlations (i.e. Pearson's r for the correlation between the used and recovered parameter values) meet the specified `correlation_threshold` at the specified `significance_level`.
+The result of calling `test_parameter_recovery` is an object giving access to, among other details, a boolean whether all parameter correlations (i.e. Pearson's r for the correlation between the used and recovered parameter values) meet the specified `correlation_threshold` at the specified `significance_level`.

 .. code-block:: python